kyma-project/community/concepts/observability-configurable-monitoring/01-groundwork.md

 ## Current Situation and Motivation

-In the current shape of Kyma in 2022, the monitoring stack is focussing on providing a lightweight and opinionated monitoring solution, working out of the box, to solve basic requirements for application operators like instant troubleshooting.
-Consequently, it is not focussing on integration aspects in order to cover a broader and richer usage scenario.
+In the current (2022) setup of Kyma, the monitoring stack focuses on providing a lightweight and opinionated monitoring solution out of the box, to solve basic requirements for application operators like instant troubleshooting.
+Consequently, it does not focus on integration aspects that would support a broader and richer usage scenario.

 ![a](./assets/current_all.drawio.svg)